ISC-HEI/FunGraphics/README.md

 1. `git commit`
 2. `git tag -a MAJOR.MINOR.SUB -m "tag vMAJOR.MINOR.SUB"`
 3. `git push origin MAJOR.MINOR.SUB`
 4. This commits everyhing and tags it adequately.
-When this has been done, you can then draft a new release and upload the corresponding `jar` file from above in GitHub releases.
+5. When this has been done, you can then build the corresponding `jar` file with ```./gradlew build``` for having the correct version number built by Maven.
+You can then draft a new release and upload the corresponding `jar` file from above in GitHub releases.
 Creating a tag triggers the documentation update.
 Voilà, you're all set !

 ## Version numbers in Scala